 Each story is allowed up to seven tags that “appear on your story's detail page, serve as search keywords, and have their own landing pages.”

-At launch, stories published in Kindle Vella will not be displayed on an author’s public author page.
+While not originally available at launch, stories published in Kindle Vella are now displayed on an author’s public author page in addition to the Kindle Vella store.

 The Benefits to Authors

 It is important for authors not to ignore Amazon when they decide to roll out a product like Kindle Vella.
-Between the market research Amazon has undoubtably done, combined with Amazon’s foothold in the publishing market, Vella stands to be a viable opportunity for many authors.
+Between the market research Amazon has undoubtably done, combined with Amazon’s foothold in the publishing market, Vella stands to be a viable opportunity for many authors, even if the rollout is slow.

 First, Vella offers authors a new way to reach readers.